kwang64/intCRT/README.md

 ## Installation

-You can install the development version of BCPP.Package from [GitHub](https://github.com/) with:
+You can install the development version of intCRT package from [GitHub](https://github.com/kwang64/intCRT) with:

 ``` r
 # Install devtools if necessary